rammussenna/rings-of-the-damned/core_mechanics.md

 ##  Execution System

-- **Trigger**: Enemy below 15% HP starts to flash
+- **Trigger**: Enemy below 10% HP and for bosses at 5% starts to flash
 - **Effect**:
   - Execute with melee to restore HP or Blood Gauge
   - Ring modifiers alter execution animation, effect, or bonus
 - **Combo Bonus**:
-  - Chaining 3+ executions within 10s grants temporary invulnerability for 1.5s
+  - Chaining 5+ executions within 15s grants temporary invulnerability for 1.5s

 ---